Moddable-OpenSource/moddable/documentation/network/network.md

 	import Ping from "ping";

 ### Ping a server
-The following example pings the server at `example.com`, tracing the results to the console.
+The following example pings the server at `example.com` every 1000ms, tracing the results to the console.

 	let ping = new Ping({host: "example.com", id: 1, interval: 1000},
 		(message, value, etc) => {